About the Alaska Forum

 The result is a hugely diverse agenda, with more than 160 Presenters, 80 Breakout Sessions, and sensational Keynote Events.
 Topics and the presenters range from Alaska's communities, to federal, state and tribal government agencies, international organizations and governments, to those most specialized in technical science and the environment.

 The Alaska Forum is supported as a 501(c)(3) charitable non-profit organization.
-Approximately 40% of our funding is provided by our leadership partners in voluntary contributions and sponsorships.
+For the Alaska Forum on the Environment, approximately 10% of our funding is provided by our leadership partners in voluntary contributions and sponsorships.
 Our leadership partners are organizations that have committed to invest both staff resources and funding to the Alaska Forum on the Environment.
-8% of our funding is supported by Alaska industries and businesses and the remaining 52% of the event funding is directly supported by the event registration fees.
+5% of our funding is supported by Alaska industries and businesses and the remainder of the event funding is directly supported by the event registration fees.
 We work to ensure that our funding support sources represent the diversity we attempt to achieve within the Alaska Forum's programs.